Kharabet/fulcrum_ui/packages/fulcrum-website/index.md

                     <div class="accordion-item">
                         <h4 class="accordion-toggle">Are the smart contracts safe?
 Can I see the audits?</h4>
                         <div class="accordion-content">
                             <p>Yes.
 The base protocol audit is publicly available.
 All custody is retained by the base protocol.
-Both the base protocol audit and iToken/pToken audit were conducted by [ZK Labs](https://github.com/mattdf/audits/blob/master/bZx/bzx-audit.pdf), a recognized leader in the space.
+Both the base protocol audit and iToken/pToken audit were conducted by <a href="https://github.com/mattdf/audits/blob/master/bZx/bzx-audit.pdf">ZK Labs</a>, a recognized leader in the space.
 Matthew DiFerrante, founder and lead auditor at ZK Labs, is a security engineer at the Ethereum Foundation and audits the Ethereum core protocol itself.</p>
                         </div>
                     </div>
                 </div>